 For Teenagers, Adults, and Older Individuals Across Settings

-ABA (applied behaviour analysis) interventions are not limited to young children.
+Applied behaviour analysis interventions are not limited to young children.
 It can also support people at all stages of life, whether it’s helping a teenager navigate social situations, an adult improve work-related behaviours, or an older individual maintain independence.

 The techniques used adapt well to different environments, including homes, schools, workplaces, and community programs, making it a lifelong support option.